TamimAkhtar/TamimAkhtar.github.io/_posts/2025-03-09-Scheme-Interpreter.md

 <ul>
   <li>The read procedure turns the expression “foo to (quote foo).
 The value of (quote foo) is foo – the second element of the expression.</li>
+  <li>The special forms are checked before the <code>pair?</code> test because special forms are also pairs and must be caught before we interpret them as ordinary pair calls </li>
   <li>To evaluate the expression (IF A B C), we first evaluate A; then if A is true, we evaluate B; if A is false, we evaluate C.</li>
   <li>The value of the lambda expression is the expression itself and there is no work to do until we call the actual procedure. </li>
   <li>To evaluate a procedure call, we recursively evaluate all the subexpressions. </li>